esamaric-srl/Microsoft-Courses/CWSHP365.5.md

 ## Course Curriculum

-The CWSHP365.5 course is carefully designed to cover all essential aspects of SharePoint in Office 365.
+The <a href="https://www.esamatic.it/corsi/introduction-to-sharepoint-for-office-365-training-courseware">CWSHP365.5</a> course is carefully designed to cover all essential aspects of SharePoint in Office 365.
 Here's an overview of what participants can expect to learn:

 ### 1. Introduction to SharePoint and Office 365